canonical/anbox-streaming-sdk/README.md

 - `js/tests/unit/coverage` for unit tests.
 - `js/tests/e2e/coverage` for end-to-end tests.

+To combine the coverage of the unit tests with that of the end-to-end tests, and generate a report using [nyc](https://github.com/istanbuljs/nyc), you can run the `test-report-coverage` script:

+- First, execute the `run-tests.sh` scripts in both the `js/tests/unit` and the `js/tests/e2e` folders.
+This will run the tests, and produce coverage data for both suites.
+- In the `js/tests/e2e` folder, execute `npm run test-report-coverage`.
+The report will be stored in the `js/tests/e2e/coverage/combined-report` folder.

 ## Contributing

 We welcome contributions from the community to enhance the Anbox Streaming SDK.
 To contribute, please follow these guidelines: